mitchallain/gpid-csce635/README.md

 ## [C++ Code - `src`](./src)

 The souce code was developed for implementation into EMILY's existing platform.
 The [`GPID`](/src/gpid) class is a stand alone class that can be utilized for multiple applications.
 The GPID class can be simply used by generating an object, and then calling the propagate_net method each loop with error and measurement as inputs, respectively.
 The GPID class utilizes the [`gpid_setup.txt`](/src/gpid) file to initialize the starting weights, and toggle learning mode on/off.
-The gpid_setup file is a TAB delimited file, and is structured as follows:
+The gpid_setup file is a TAB delimited file, and is structured as [training_bool    P_neuron_weight    I_neuron_weight    D_neuron_weight].

-<center> `[training_bool   	 P_neuron_weight   	 I_neuron_weight  	  D_neuron_weight]` </center>

 The [`Control`](/src/Control) class is an adaptation from the existing Control class to implement the GPID and LOS control algorithms.